 For six years until 1979, McMillan attended the University of California at Berkley, graduating with a journalism degree.
 It was during this time that her short story "The End" was published.
 She attended Columbia University, earning a Master's degree, attended a workshop at the Harlem Writers Guild, and gave birth to her son, Solomon.

 The first draft of her book "Mama" was written after she was accepted at the MacDowell Colony in 1983, and published in 1987.
 Marketing this novel to the Black public, she proved that Black readers are a good audience and want to be informed and entertained.
 "Mama" received a National Book Award by the Before Columbus Foundation.
 McMillan has been awarded a 1988 National Endowment for the Arts Fellowship in literature, a 1986 New York Foundation for the Arts Fellowship, and the Doubleday/Columbia University Literary Fellowship.
 She was a three-time fellow at Yaddo Artist Colony and The MacDowell Colony.

 In 1988, McMillan became Associate Professor at the University of Arizona in Tucson, a post she still holds and she has been a Visiting Professor of English at the University of Wyoming and Stanford University.

 Her second novel "Disappearing Act" (1989) did very well and "Waiting to Exhale" (1992) was on The New York Times best-seller list for months; its paperback rights were sold for $2.64 million.
 "How Stella Got Her Groove Back" (1997) was successful and these last two novels have been made into rewarding feature films.
 Her book, "A Day Late and A Dollar Short," was published in 2001.
-Her nonfiction work, "It's OK if You're Clueless" for college-bound students, and "The Interruption of Everything," have been published in 2001 and 2005.

-No. 7.
-For six years until 1979, McMillan attended the University of California at Berkley, graduating with a journalism degree.
-It was during this time that her short story "The End" was published.
-She attended Columbia University, earning a Master's degree, attended a workshop at the Harlem Writers Guild, and gave birth to her son, Solomon.

-The first draft of her book "Mama" was written after she was accepted at the MacDowell Colony in 1983, and published in 1987.
-Marketing this novel to the Black public, she proved that Black readers are a good audience and want to be informed and entertained.
-"Mama" received a National Book Award by the Before Columbus Foundation.
-McMillan has been awarded a 1988 National Endowment for the Arts Fellowship in literature, a 1986 New York Foundation for the Arts Fellowship, and the Doubleday/Columbia University Literary Fellowship.
-She was a three-time fellow at Yaddo Artist Colony and The MacDowell Colony.

-In 1988, McMillan became Associate Professor at the University of Arizona in Tucson, a post she still holds and she has been a Visiting Professor of English at the University of Wyoming and Stanford University.

-Her second novel "Disappearing Act" (1989) did very well and "Waiting to Exhale" (1992) was on The New York Times best-seller list for months; its paperback rights were sold for $2.64 million.
-"How Stella Got Her Groove Back" (1997) was successful and these last two novels have been made into rewarding feature films.
-Her book, "A Day Late and A Dollar Short," was published in 2001.
-Her nonfiction work, "It's OK if You're Clueless" for college-bound students, and "The Interruption of Everything," have been published in 2001 and 2005.
+Her nonfiction work, "It's OK if You're Clueless" for college-bound students, and "The Interruption of Everything," has been published in 2001 and 2005.